May 2026 Snapshot

 What Enterprise Venture Capital & PE leaders Are Really Thinking

 Behavioral intelligence for Enterprise Venture Capital & PE leaders, built from thousands of real executive conversations.
-Strongest signal: Stakeholder (4.7/5).
-Top priority: investing only in focused business software verticals.
+Strongest signal: Stakeholder (4.5/5).
+Top priority: connecting founders with operational expertise (product, go-to-market).

 Key Insights

-Enterprise Venture Capital & PE leaders score highest on Stakeholder (4.7/5) and Growth (4.5/5).
-Over the past six months, the most notable change is a decrease in Technology orientation.
-Their leading priority is investing only in focused business software verticals, while their most pressing challenge is the 'messy middle' where growth slows and cash is burned.
-They measure success through startups being acquired by other companies and make decisions using use cases and workflows: break down threat management into use cases, evaluate where technology fits.
-Language that resonates includes "amazing", "trust", and "conviction".
+Enterprise Venture Capital & PE leaders score highest on Stakeholder (4.5/5) and Growth (4.2/5).
+Over the past six months, the most notable change is an increase in Technology orientation.
+Their leading priority is connecting founders with operational expertise (product, go-to-market), while their most pressing challenge is ceos failing to pivot when market conditions change.
+They measure success through startups being acquired by other companies and make decisions using self-awareness filter for second-time founders - do they recognize luck vs. attributing success to replicable skill; do they want feedback or just validation.
+Language that resonates includes "conviction", "trust", and "amazing".

 What's changing for Enterprise Venture Capital & PE leaders?